The creativity of author, designer, broadcaster Ben Arogundade

-*JESSICA ALBA'S ETHNICITY, NATIONALITY, RACE, ACCORDING TO GOOGLE SEARCH
+*ACTRESS JESSICA ALBA’S ETHNICITY, NATIONALITY, PARENTS RACE - ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the question, “Is Jessica Alba black?” each month.
+The number of people worldwide who Google the phrase, “Is Jessica Alba black?”, each month.

 The number of people worldwide who Google the phrase, “Jessica Alba’s ethnicity, nationality, parents race background & heritage”, each month.

 *All figures for “Actress Jessica Alba’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.